v0yager33/v0yager33/README.md

 ## 👋 Welcome to My GitHub!
 Hi, I'm Kaixuan Du, currently pursuing my Master's degree at Beihang University, focusing on LLM technology and System Modeling & Simulation.

-This is my personal GitHub profile — feel free to explore and get in touch!

----

 ## 🧑‍🎓 About Me